 Penalties for Violating N.J.S.A.
 39:4-126 (not using your turn signal)

-A person convicted of a failure to give proper signal in New Jersey is subject to a fine of $85.00 and is subject to two (2) motor vehicle penalty points for a first offense.
+A person convicted of a failure to give proper signal in New Jersey, as of this writing, is subject to a fine of $85.00 and is subject to two (2) motor vehicle penalty points for a first offense.

 Our attorneys can discuss your options, as well as, appear with you in municipal court.
 Due to the potential penalties for a traffic violation or ticket, you may incur fines, points on your driver’s license record, surcharges and costs, all of which are reasons to speak with an experienced attorney in handling these matters.